shark1Martin/Web-Scraper/README.md

 - Potentially make a Windows Tray App, for experience?

 - <Add AI-based alert filters> ???
 Recommended by ChatGPT, maybe ill learn some AI, lets do it!

+- Make it work without having VSCODE/terminal always on.

+- Also fix the logging, the same %/$ can come up but be different you know...

+LATEST UPDATE:

+It works in the background, but it needs the chrome profile to be already logged in and the browse always on.

+Computer must also always be on, and I don't think its taking to much RAM (this can be debunked using IntelliJ, I know you can see the CPU?RAM usage there).

+It scrapes, updates and sends notifications perfectly fine.

+Only thing is that you need VSCODE/Terminal to be on.